-There are Advantages and Disadvantages of Fund Flow Statement.
-They should be considered before forming any view of the sources and uses of funds.
+There are various Advantages and Disadvantages of Fund Flow Statement.
+One should consider them before forming any view of the sources and uses of funds.

 Table of Contents